-Note: random variables in the same probability space (in particular we assume that f is randomized)
+A few notes:

-Note: these notations may themselves convey some bias...
+- Random variables are assumed to live in the same probability space (in particular we assume that f is randomized) - We may call 'Group A' the subset such that S = a... - These notations may themselves convey some bias...